creditkarma/thrift-server/packages/consul-client/README.md

 The options given to the KvStore constructor are used on every request.
 Options given to a method are only used for that request.
 Options passed to a request method are deep merged with the instance options before performing the request.

 Available [Options](https://github.com/request/request#requestoptions-callback)

+## Contributing

+For more information about contributing new features and bug fixes, see our [Contribution Guidelines](https://github.com/creditkarma/CONTRIBUTING.md).
+External contributors must sign Contributor License Agreement (CLA)

+## License

+This project is licensed under [Apache License Version 2.0](./LICENSE)